 William A. Johnson

 William A. Johnson works broadly in the cultural history of Greece and Rome, with particular interest in ancient books, readers, and reading, and with a general interest in how literary pursuits intersect with cultural context in antiquity.
 He has lectured and published on Plato, Hesiod, Herodotus, Pliny (both Elder and Younger), Gellius, Lucian, and on a variety of topics relating to books and readers and publishing, both ancient and modern.
-Other work has focused on ancient music; he produced the editio princeps for two of the very rare papyrus documents containing ancient Greek music (see Ancient Music Web Site), and has a piece on pantomime in Rome.
-He has published 5 books, three dozen articles, and has given over 50 invited lectures to national and international audiences.
-He teaches a wide range of Greek and Latin topics to undergraduate and graduate audiences at Duke.
-At the moment, he is taking a three-year hiatus from teaching to serve as Duke's Dean of Humanities.
+Other work has focused on ancient music; he produced the editio princeps for two of the very rare papyrus documents containing ancient Greek music (see his Ancient Music Web Site), and has a piece on pantomime in Rome.
+He has published 3 monographs, 2 edited volumes, over 40 articles and book chapters, and has given more than 50 invited lectures to national and international audiences; and has received a wide range of commendations and awards.
+He teaches Greek, Latin, and cultural history to undergraduate and graduate audiences at Duke.

 |